-Jeffrey H. Smulyan, our Chairman and Chief Executive Officer, is our largest single shareholder, beneficially owning approximately 3.0% of our Class A common stock and 100% of our Class B common stock as of May 4, 2018.
-Mr. Smulyan has informed us that he intends to vote for each of the nominees for director and in favor of the proposals regarding the ratification of the selection of Ernst & Young LLP as our independent registered public accountants.
+Jeffrey H. Smulyan, our Chairman and Chief Executive Officer, is our largest single shareholder, beneficially owning approximately 2.6% of our Class A common stock and 100% of our Class B common stock as of May 3, 2019.
+Mr. Smulyan has informed us that he intends to vote in favor of the approval (in an advisory vote) of the compensation of our named executive officers, for each of the nominees for director, and in favor of the proposal regarding the ratification of the selection of Ernst & Young LLP as our independent registered public accountants.
 If he does so, the election of Messrs.
-Kaseff and Walsh, and ratification of the selection of Ernst & Young LLP as our independent registered public accountants are expected to be approved because Mr. Smulyan controls approximately 52.2% of the combined voting power of our outstanding common stock (not including the potential voting power of unexercised options).
-Mr. Smulyan is not permitted to vote his Class B common stock with regard to Mrs. Bayh, the Class A director to be elected solely by the holders of Class A common stock.
+Dubin, Nathanson and Smulyan, approval (in an advisory vote) of the compensation of our named executive officers, and ratification of the selection of Ernst & Young LLP as our independent registered public accountants are expected to be approved because Mr. Smulyan controls approximately 51.5% of the combined voting power of our outstanding common stock (not including the potential voting power of unexercised options).

-All directors and executive officers together own outstanding Class A common stock and Class B common stock representing approximately 57.2% of the combined voting power of our outstanding common stock, not including the potential voting power of unexercised options.
+All directors and executive officers together own outstanding Class A common stock and Class B common stock representing approximately 56.3% of the combined voting power of our outstanding common stock (not including the potential voting power of unexercised options).